 Fairway Café

 It is an admired dining spot known for its fresh food served warmed and enticing.
 It’s located on Front St Lynden.
 Fairway Café offers delicious starter options from fingerling potatoes, black bread, and Boson lettuce with salmon to sweet onion soup.
-Some of the different entreés include bean puree, marinated lamb, and braised ribs dipped in red wine.
+Different entreés include bean puree, marinated lamb, and braised ribs dipped in red wine.
 The horseradish pounded potatoes are among some of the favorite dishes served.
 All the meals are wildly savory and cooked to perfection.
 There are options of hot sausages with cheese, roasted pepper pizza, and the tasty half-pound bugger for casual eaters.
 Don’t forget to check out the spicy lemon meringue pie.

 Lynden’s other popular dining spots include Bob’s Burgers & Brew, Steak House 9 Bistro, and Infusion Cuisine.